Fazao-Malfakassa National Park

 Accommodation and Facilities

-While the park itself doesn’t offer accommodation, there are several options nearby.
-You can choose to stay in Kara, where you’ll find a range of hotels and guesthouses.
-Alternatively, for a more immersive experience, you can camp within the park with proper permits.
-Remember to bring your own camping gear and supplies, as facilities within the park are limited.
+While the park itself lacks accommodation, nearby Kara offers a range of hotels and guesthouses.
+For a more immersive experience, camping within the park is possible with the appropriate permits.
+Visitors should bring their own camping gear and supplies, as facilities are limited.

 Posted by